intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/hadoop.md

   sc = init_orca_context(cluster_mode="yarn-client", cores=4, memory="10g", num_nodes=2)
   ```

   By specifying cluster_mode to be "yarn-client", `init_orca_context` would automatically prepare the runtime Python environment, detect the current Hadoop configurations from `HADOOP_CONF_DIR` and initiate the distributed execution engine on the underlying YARN cluster.
-View the [Orca Context](../Orca/Overview/orca-context.md) for more details.
+View [Orca Context](../Orca/Overview/orca-context.md) for more details.

 - You can then simply run your Analytics Zoo program in a Jupyter notebook: